 - can live independently and participate in their communities

 It is important that people can easily challenge a decision if they feel it leaves them without the right care or support.
-It is also important that there are ways to check that decisions are being made well first time.
+It is also important that there are ways to check that decisions are being made well the first time.

 The social care system is under pressure and COVID-19 has made many of the existing problems worse.